jameynakama/guillaume/README.md

 # Guillaume

-TODO: Write a gem description
+Guillaume is a generative poetry creation tool.

 ## Installation